-And what might at first appear to be your dearly departed loved one can, upon closer inspection, cause your blood to curdle and the hairs on the back of your neck to stand at full attention.
+And what might at first appear to be your dearly departed loved one can, upon closer inspection, cause your skin to crawl and set your heart to racing.

 |Mark Petrie (Lance Kerwin), monster kid extraordinaire and one of the enlightened few in Salem's Lot|

 |"Mark...open the window."|